 - A temporary example: The failure of Criminal Minds: Suspect Behavior put a halt on shows getting random spin-offs despite the success of shows like NCIS: Los Angeles.
 It was a combination of a lackluster show and a fandom revolt since to fund the show, they had to end the contracts of two main female characters on Criminal Minds.
 This outraged not only the fans, but the actresses and the entire production team.
 It's no surprise that after Suspect Behavior ended, CBS rehired Paget Brewster and AJ Cook.

 - This article by Bob Chipman argues that The Colbert Report killed off the Pompous Political Pundit Talk Show by parodying its form and style so effectively that it became impossible (especially for younger Gen-X and millennial viewers) to take seriously anymore.
 While The O'Reilly Factor, the main show that Stephen Colbert was parodying, remained on the air for more than two years after Colbert ended, it and shows like it have notably ceased to be the dominant programming on the Fox News Channel, their viewerships notably trending much older while the new comparatively younger faces of the network (like Greg Gutfeld, Kimberly Guilfoyle, and Tucker Carlson) largely eschew the style.
 Glenn Beck's 2011 departure from the network followed by O'Reilly's firing in 2017 only furthered this trend.
-The comparatively low-octane panel discussion show "The Five" now occupies one of the network's key primetime slots, while Sean Hannity remains the sole surviving "old school" blustery host and even his future has been the source of much speculation.
+The comparatively low-octane panel discussion show "The Five" later ended up in one of the network's key primetime slots, with Sean Hannity the sole surviving "old school" blustery host.

 - The Office (UK), Extras and The Thick of It, while not outright killing the classic Brit Com format, made them seem like quaint relics of the 1960s and '70s, and resulted in critics generally losing respect for the classic style.
 Fewer and fewer of them have been produced as the 2000s and 2010s have progressed, and some are predicting that the horribly-received The Wright Way, made by Brit Com mainstay Ben Elton, may prove to be the final nail in the coffin for it as an art form, with the few holdouts (most notably Mrs. Brown's Boys) being critical failures, regardless of how popular they can be.
 Beyond the U.K. they're even deader: Cable networks/blocks like BBC America, Comedy Central, and Adult Swim used to import/rerun popular British sitcoms and sketch comedy shows regularly, but completely gave up on them in The New '10s.
 BBC America hasn't had any comedies on their schedule in years, preferring to focus on Top Gear (UK), Doctor Who, dramatic series/miniseries, documentary shows, and The Graham Norton Show.
 (The last time they aired a British comedy series in any capacity was an after-hours run of the final season of The Thick of It in 2015 — and only because the lead actor went on to topline Doctor Who.)
 PBS still imports a few comedies, such as Moone Boy and Vicious, but none have received substantial critical attention or ratings.